Credit: World Intellectual Property Organization

 April 24-25, 2019

 - Nominee, Enterprise Blockchain “Ecosystem Leadership” Award (Toronto, Canada).
 Honoring the foremost thinkers, leaders, and builders in enterprise blockchain technology, the Enterprise Blockchain Awards (EBA) has unveiled its shortlist in four categories.
-Winners will be announced at the EBA Gala Dinner on April 24th in Toronto, which will bring together the brightest and best of the international community to celebrate both their achievements and opportunities.
+Professor Evans on her category and was presented her award at the EBA Gala Dinner on April 24th in Toronto, which assembled the brightest and best of the international community to celebrate both their collective achievements and future opportunities.

 May 3, 2019 | 8:30 am – 4:30 pm EST